KartikKannapur/kartikkannapur.github.io/mooc.md

 1. SQL Basics by Vertablo Academy
 2. Operating on Data in SQL by Vertablo Academy
 3. Creating Tables in SQL by Vertablo Academy
+4. Neural Networks and Deep Learning by deeplearning.ai on Coursera
+5. [Introduction to Linux LFS101x](https://www.edx.org/course/introduction-linux-linuxfoundationx-lfs101x-1) by Linux Foundation on edX

 ###### Books: